-The first thing to be aware of is that the security applied to a PDF document is not simply a function of which version of the Adobe Writer/Viewer combination you happen to be using, but for backwards compatibility reasons, the features that were implemented in earlier versions have been carried forward to the very latest releases so as not to upset a large client base, and so your own requirements may not be exactly mirrored by the different Adobe products still in use.
+The first thing to be aware of is that the security applied to a PDF document is not simply a function of which version of the Adobe Acrobat Writer/Reader combination you happen to be using.
+For backwards compatibility reasons, the features that were implemented in earlier versions have been carried forward to the very latest releases so as not to upset a large client base.
+As a result, your own requirements may not be exactly mirrored by the different Adobe products such as Acrobat Reader/Writer software still in use.

 For instance, if you go back to the security provisions of Adobe 5 (still highly popular, much implemented – especially by hackers because it had very weak controls as compared with Adobe 7 and later – but still able to process much of the files that Adobe 6,7, and 8 produced) you had two passwords, one (optional) to be able to open the document, and the other (optional) to allow you to change the permissions (or limitations) that were applied to a document, and the presence of passwords.

 The permissions that you could authorize, and therefore control, in Adobe 5 were:

 That was with the ‘high’ 128 bit encryption algorithm.
 Things were a little simpler if you used a weaker algorithm simply because you had fewer controls.
 But we are going to ignore this possibility.

 The first thing to notice about the controls on offer is that they are unusual if you are trying to prevent uncontrolled circulation of a PDF formatted document.
 There is no concept of licensing, start and stop dates, control of numbers of views and prints, or identifying the licensed user.